GreptimeTeam/docs/docs/user-guide/timezone.md

 ### MySQL client

 - **Command Line**: For configuring the time zone via the MySQL command line client, please refer to the [time zone section](/user-guide/protocols/mysql.md#time-zone) in the MySQL protocol documentation.
-- **MySQL Driver**: For applications using the MySQL Driver in Java or Go, detailed instructions can be found in the [time zone section](/reference/sql-tools.md#time-zone) of the SQL tools documentation.
+- **MySQL Driver**: If you are using MySQL Driver in Java or Go, see the [time zone section](/reference/sql-tools.md#time-zone) of the SQL tools documentation.

 ### PostgreSQL client